 Contents

-1. Using NeoData App
+1. Using the NeoData App

 You can also consider using the app called Data Usage Hotspot – NeoData for managing the devices connected to your hotspot.
-It lets you see the searches of the user and track each of their IP addresses too.
+It lets you see the searches of the user and track each of their IP addresses, too.

 Step 2: Then you need to open the app.